proycon/vocage/README.md

   Vocage itself does not provide editing facilities.
     * All lines starting with ``#`` are considered comments.
 This also serves to quickly disable some cards without actually deleting them.
 * Your learning progress is stored right inside the TSV files, simply by adding one column for the deck a card is in, and one for when it is due.
 This keeps everything in one place (no external configuration/library files) and makes it easy to process with external tools.
-You could keep your vocabulary sets in git, if you want. **Do not forget to save your progress by pressing 'w'**
+You could keep your vocabulary sets in git, if you want.
 * Configuration is done via **command line parameters** that *can also be stored as comments at the end of the TSV file for quick loading*:
     * The columns are defined either as a header line on the very first line (in upper case!), or more explicitly using ``--columns``.